Delegation Policy

 Lake Management Group Terms of Reference

-• The purpose of the Lake Management Committee (LMC) is to manage all activities concerned with
+• The purpose of the Lake Management Committee (LMC) is to manage all activities

-the Eric East Memorial Lake on behalf of the Parish Council and the parishioners of Thorpe on the Hill.
+concerned with the Eric East Memorial Lake on behalf of the Parish Council and

 The LMC will:

-1. Manage all Health and Safety arrangements at the lake and ensure these are given the highest
+1. Manage all Health and Safety arrangements at the lake and ensure these are given the

-priority.
+highest priority.
 This will include, but is not restricted to:

 • ensuring all Risk Assessments are maintained and kept up to date